Foreign travel advice

 LGBT+ travellers

-Same-sex acts (applying to both sexes) are illegal and carry penalties of between 1 and 15 years imprisonment.
-It is reported that the local authorities are intimidating owners and clients of hotels, bars and restaurants in Addis Ababa where same-sex activity is alleged to take place.
+Same-sex acts (applying to both sexes) are illegal and carry penalties of between 1 and 15 years in prison.
+Local authorities intimidate and detain owners and clients of hotels, bars and restaurants in Addis Ababa where same-sex activity is alleged to take place.

 The public are not generally accepting of same-sex relationships.
 Some religious leaders have called for violence against the LGBT+ community.
-Be aware of local laws and customs.
 Showing affection in public may receive unwanted attention.
+It is dangerous to be openly (or covertly) LGBT+ in Ethiopia, and can lead to great personal risk.

 It is illegal to take photos: